Photo: Courtesy of Carla Robinson

-“In this day and age, I never thought I’d have to go back to teaching [my daughter] how to just survive.
+“In this day and age, I never thought I’d have to go back to teaching [my] how to just survive.
 I thought our grandparents and parents already endured all of that hardship to teach Canada it’s wrong.
 I’m scared for her generation—truly scared,” posted Brenda Duncan.

 “I cried explaining to my 12-year-old son what kind of experiences he has to expect in his lifetime,” wrote Teresa Windsor.

 “Heartbroken and no idea how to prepare my son for a world of racism where he could get killed and we are powerless to protect him.
 Canada is f*cked.
 Sorry, but I’m so angry with this corrupt, racist legal system,” posted Nicola Campbell.